teamniteo/handbook/people/salary.md

 ## Setting Your Salary

 Because we live in different parts of the world, have different lifestyles and different tax laws it's almost impossible for the company to set a fair salary for everyone.
 Therefore, **we give the biggest weight to your own proposal** for your salary.
-The founders' salaries, the minimum salary and the highest salary we pay are published below for orientation.
+The founders' salaries are published below for orientation.

 We have a salary cap which is five times that of the current minimum salary in the company because we hate how CEOs of some corporations [earn hundreds of times more](https://www.cnbc.com/2018/01/22/heres-how-much-ceo-pay-has-increased-compared-to-yours-over-the-years.html) than their minimum wage workers.